Titan (moon): Formation

 The regular moons of Jupiter and Saturn likely formed via co-accretion, similar to the process believed to have formed the planets in the Solar System.
 As the young gas giants formed, they were surrounded by discs of material that gradually coalesced into moons.
-While the four Galilean moons of Jupiter exist in highly regular, planet-like orbits, Titan overwhelmingly dominates Saturn's system and has a high orbital eccentricity not immediately explained by co-accretion alone.
-A proposed model for the formation of Titan is that Saturn's system began with a group of moons similar to Jupiter's Galilean moons, but that they were disrupted by a series of giant impacts, which would go on to form Titan.
+While the four Galilean moons of Jupiter exist in highly regular, planet-like orbits, Titan overwhelmingly dominates Saturn's system, and has a high orbital eccentricity which is not immediately explained by co-accretion alone.
+A proposed model for the formation of Titan is that Saturn's system began with a group of moons which were similar to Jupiter's Galilean moons, but that they were disrupted by a series of giant impacts, which would go on to form Titan.
 Saturn's mid-sized moons, such as Iapetus and Rhea, were formed from the debris of these collisions.
 Such a violent beginning would also explain Titan's orbital eccentricity.
-A 2014 analysis of Titan's atmospheric nitrogen suggested that it was possibly sourced from material similar to that found in the Oort cloud and not from sources present during the co-accretion of materials around Saturn.
+A 2014 analysis of Titan's atmospheric nitrogen suggested that it was possibly sourced from material which is similar to that found in the Oort cloud, and not from sources which were present during the co-accretion of materials around Saturn.

+Titan may have played a critical role in the formation of Hyperion.
+Numerical simulations suggest that a mid-sized satellite of Saturn collided with Titan a few hundred million years ago, and the resulting debris accreted to form Hyperion.

 Orbit and rotation

 Titan's orbit (highlighted in red) among the other large inner moons of Saturn.
 The moons outside its orbit are (from the outside to the inside) Iapetus and Hyperion; those inside are Rhea, Dione, Tethys, Enceladus, and Mimas.

 Titan orbits Saturn once every 15 days and 22 hours.
-Like Earth's Moon and many of the satellites of the giant planets, Titan is tidally locked in synchronous rotation with Saturn, and permanently shows one face to the planet.
+Like Earth's moon and many of the satellites of the giant planets, Titan is tidally locked in synchronous rotation with Saturn, and permanently shows one face to the planet.
 Consequently, its rotational period, or day, is identical to its orbital period.
-Longitudes on Titan are measured westward, starting from the prime meridian defined as passing through the centre of this face.
-Its orbital eccentricity is 0.0288, and the orbital plane is inclined 0.348 degrees relative to the Saturnian equator.
+Longitudes on Titan are measured westward, starting from the prime meridian, which is defined as passing through the center of this face.
+Its orbital eccentricity is 0.0288, and the orbital plane is inclined 0.33 degrees relative to the Saturnian equator.

 The small and irregularly shaped satellite Hyperion is locked in a 3:4 orbital resonance with Titan—that is, Hyperion orbits three times for every four times Titan orbits.
 Hyperion probably formed in a stable orbital island, whereas the massive Titan absorbed or ejected any other bodies that made close approaches.